nicolairobles/request-management-app/README.md

 When you close or archive a request in the Dashboard, it takes within one minute for the Trello Card to sync with the spreadsheet.
 This is why the request will say: "Pending Review"

 ## Future Enhancements
+- The data takes about 1 sec to load so I'm working on a loading indicator.
 - There is a bug when a data column in Google Sheets is not plain text.
 For example, dates.
 I've added an interim solution that converts all those dates to plain text.
 - You can customize the data that is pulled in to the requests views by editing getNewRequests() in server/src/classes/RequestApp.js and server/src/classes/QueryBuilder.js